 Should I speak to an architect before buying a renovation property?

-Yes – and it might be one of the smartest decisions you make.
-Getting an architect to review a floor plan before buying a house helps you understand whether your renovation ideas are truly feasible.
+Yes—and it might be one of the smartest decisions you make.
+A quick feasibility review before you buy helps you judge whether your ideas are realistic for the specific house and street.

 This means you can walk into a viewing already knowing whether the property aligns with your goals and budget.